3 Spatial data operations

 Length: 101, dtype: bool

-Finally, we can subset nz_height using the latter series, resulting in the subset canterbury_height with only those points that intersect with Canterbury:
+Finally, we can subset nz_height using the obtained Series, resulting in the subset canterbury_height with only those points that intersect with Canterbury.

 canterbury_height = nz_height[sel]